 Enumeration of the relevant accountability mechanisms relating to the IANA Budget:

 The ability for the community to approve or veto the ICANN budget after it has been approved by the ICANN Board but before it comes into effect.
 The community may reject the ICANN Budget based on perceived inconsistency with the purpose, mission and role set forth in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
 The CWG-Stewardship recommends that the IFO’s comprehensive costs should be transparent and ICANN’s operating plans and budget should include itemization of all IANA operations costs to the project level and below as needed.
-An itemization of IANA cost would include “Direct Costs for the IANA department”, “Direct Costs for shared resources” and “Support functions allocation”.
+An itemization of IANA costs would include “Direct Costs for the IANA department”, “Direct Costs for shared resources” and “Support functions allocation”.
 Furthermore, these costs should be itemized into more specific costs related to each specific function to the project level and below as needed.
 PTI should also have a yearly budget that is reviewed and approved by the ICANN community on an annual basis.
 PTI should submit a budget to ICANN at least nine months in advance of the fiscal year to ensure the stability of the IANA services.
 It is the view of the CWG-Stewardship that the IANA budget should be approved by the ICANN Board in a much earlier timeframe than the overall ICANN budget.
 The CWG (or a successor implementation group) will need to develop a proposed process for the IANA-specific budget review, which may become a component of the overall budget review.

 Annex R: Evaluation Method for Implications